Allaman/nvim/README.md

 This is my first Lua based NeoVim (>0.5) configuration.
 My goal was to achieve the same functionality as [my old vimrc](https://github.com/Allaman/dotfiles/blob/master/vimrc) and move onwards to a full Lua based configuration and Lua based plugins especially the promising builtin [LSP](https://neovim.io/doc/user/lsp.html) and [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

-💻 This configuration is working on my [Manjaro](https://manjaro.org/) Linux as well as on my MacBook!
+💻 This configuration is working on my [Manjaro](https://manjaro.org/) Linux as well as on my macOS!

 Have a look at my [rice](https://github.com/Allaman/rice) how my Linux machine is configured and at my [mac-setup](https://github.com/Allaman/mac-setup) how my MacBook is configured.